Hyperbola method on toric varieties

 One of the key technical innovations in this article is the development of a very general form of the hyperbola method, which is motivated by work of Blomer and Br{\"u}dern in the case of products of projective spaces \cite{BB}.
-With our approach we extend this from products of projective spaces to a very large class of toric varieties with additional flexibility to change the height function.
-Let $f: \N^s\rightarrow \R_{\geq 0}$ be an arithmetic function for which one has asymptotics for summing the function $f$ over boxes, see Property (I) and Property (II) in Section \ref{sec:hyperbola_method}.
+Mignot \cite{mignot2} has adjusted these ideas to complete smooth split toric varieties with simplicial effective cone.
+With our approach we extend the work of Blomer and Br{\"u}dern to complete smooth split toric varieties with additional flexibility to change the height function.
+Let $f: \N^s\rightarrow \R_{\geq 0}$ be an arithmetic function for which one has asymptotics for summing the function $f$ over boxes, see Property I in Section \ref{sec:hyperbola_method}.
 Let $B$ be a large real parameter, $\calK$ a finite index set and $\alp_{i,k}\geq 0$ for $1\leq i\leq s$ and $k\in \calK$.
 The goal is then to use this information from sums over boxes to deduce an asymptotic formula for sums of the form

 We define the polyhedron $\calP \subset \R^s$ given by

 and